bottlepy/bottle/apidoc/api.rst

 .. autodata:: HTTP_CODES

+.. function:: app()
+              default_app()

+    Return the current :ref:`default-app`.
+Actually, these are callable instances of :class:`AppStack` and implement a stack-like API.

+.. autoclass:: AppStack
+    :members:

+    .. method:: pop()

+       Return the current default application and remove it from the stack.

 Routing
 -------------------

 Bottle maintains a stack of :class:`Bottle` instances (see :func:`app` and :class:`AppStack`) and uses the top of the stack as a *default application* for some of the module-level functions and decorators.

-.. function:: route(path, method='GET', name=None)
+.. function:: route(path, method='GET', callback=None, **options)

-   Decorator to bind a function to a path.
-This equals :meth:`Bottle.route` using the current default application.

-.. function:: get(...)
+              get(...)
               post(...)
               put(...)
               delete(...)

-   These are equal to :func:`route` with the `method` parameter set to the corresponding verb.
+   Decorator to install a route to the current default application.
+See :meth:`Bottle.route` for details.

 .. function:: error(...)

-   Calls :meth:`Bottle.error` using the default application.

-.. function:: url(...)

-   Calls :meth:`Bottle.url` using the default application.
+   Decorator to install an error handler to the current default application.
+See :meth:`Bottle.error` for details.

 WSGI and HTTP Utilities
 ----------------------------